A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 5. Phased Institutional Activation

-Federal institutions, parity mechanisms, and identity protections are introduced in stages, allowing:
+Federal institutions, parity mechanisms, and identity protections are introduced in stages, allowing for institutional stability and administrative continuity.
+No institution assumes authority outside its lawful activation phase.

 6. Dispute Resolution & Safeguards